Unfortunately, due to the coronavirus pandemic and the shrunken economy, redundancies are likely to happen across the UK.

 This means if employers fail to consult with provisionally selected employees then it is more than likely an unfair dismissal.

-Things to consider when arranging remote meetings
+Things to consider when preparing for a remote redundancy consultation meeting

 - Allow extra time for the meetings to take please this will allow for the possibility of some interruptions, being flexible is less stressful for everyone involved.
 When people are at home, they could have children around them, there could be a knock at the door, a phone could ring etc.